zstreet87/AIWorkloads/README.md

 # AIWorkloads

-A configuration-driven-AI-model project for benchmarking.
+A configuration-driven-AI-model project for testing.